Ripplingsnake12/All-in-one-TDP-RGB-FAN-control/Install.md

 > + It will be in your apps
 > + You can add it as a non steam game
 > + Its recommened to enable dynamic boost and boost pre amplification
->   + move the `dolby.irs` file to `home/.var/app/me.timschneeberger.jdsp4linux/irs`( make sure hidden files are selected to find it)
+> + move the `dolby.irs` file to `/home.config/jamesdsp/irs`( make sure hidden files are selected to find it)
->   + Goto jamesdsp in steam and select the dolby irs from the list and enable it
+> + Goto jamesdsp in steam and select the dolby irs from the list in Convolver and enable it.
+> + Turn on Dynamic Bass Boost and adjust post gain to your liking.

 > [!TIP]